mohammad-agus/machine-failures-detection/README.md

 ![Workflow](https://github.com/mohammad-agus/machine-failures-detection/blob/master/images/workflow.gif?raw=true)

 # Machine Failures Detection
-This project demonstrates an end-to-end machine learning workflow, from data preparation and model training to building and deploying a containerized machine learning model API.
+This project demonstrates a machine learning workflow, from data preparation and model training to building and deploying a containerized machine learning model API.
 The API serves predictions from the selected model and is deployed to the Google Cloud Platform (GCP) using Artifact Registry and Cloud Run.
 Additionally, an interactive web interface was built using Streamlit to allow users to interact with the API and solve classification problems, in this case, **the detection of machine failures**.

 ## **Key Features**
 - **End-to-End Workflow**: Covers the entire machine learning lifecycle, from data preparation to deployment and user interaction.